Azure Kubernetes Service (AKS) Cluster and Helm Chart | TypeScript

 Deploy everything with the

 pulumi upcommand.
-This provisions all the Azure resources necessary, including an Active Directory service principal, AKS cluster, and then deploys the Apache Helm Chart, all in a single gesture:
+This provisions all the Azure resources necessary, including an Active Directory service principal, AKS cluster, and then deploys the Apache Helm Chart, all in a single gesture (takes 5-10 min):

 $ pulumi up

-After a couple minutes, your cluster and Apache server will be ready.
-Three output variables will be printed, reflecting your cluster name (
+Now your cluster and Apache server are ready.
+Several output variables will be printed, including your cluster name (

 And you may also configure your